 Describe here how the new course(s) will be implemented, how it will affect current students and how they will be supported.

-Future Skills (compulsory heading)
+Future Skills (compulsory heading for UG courses only)

 Explain here how your course is meeting the Future Skills requirements and which module(s) Future Skills have been embedded into.